alttch/eva3/doc/uc/uc_api.rst

 * **virtual=1** sensor is created as :doc:`virtual</virtual>`
 * **save=1** save sensor configuration on the disk immediately after creation

-Returns result="OK if the sensor is created, or result="ERROR", if the error occurred.
+Returns result="OK" if the sensor is created, or result="ERROR", if the error occurred.

 Errors: